Ifaol/alx-pre_course/0x01-git/README.md

-This is a readme file that i created for a project
+This is a readme file that i created for a project but updated